xiix0/scam/README.md

-Let me put it this way: today is going to be a learning experience.
+Whenever you find that you are on the side of the majority, it is time to reform.
+		-- Mark Twain